How Many Teeth In A Human's Mouth

 Q: Why do some adults have fewer than 32 teeth?

 A: Some adults may have fewer than 32 teeth due to hypodontia, a condition where some teeth are missing from birth.
-The most commonly missing teeth are the third molars (wisdom teeth).
+Also, the most commonly missing teeth are the third molars (wisdom teeth).
 In some cases, teeth may have been extracted due to decay, injury, or other dental problems.

 Q: What are wisdom teeth, and why do they sometimes need to be removed?